isaac-sim/IsaacLabExtensionTemplate/README.md

 This repository serves as a template for building projects or extensions based on Isaac Lab.
 It allows you to develop in an isolated environment, outside of the core Isaac Lab repository.

-- **Project Template**
-    Ensures access to `Isaac Sim` and `Isaac Lab` functionalities, which can be used as a project template.

-- **Omniverse Extension**
-    Can be used as an Omniverse extension, ideal for projects that leverage the Omniverse platform's graphical user interface.

 **Key Features:**

 - `Isolation` Work outside the core Isaac Lab repository, ensuring that your development efforts remain self-contained.